Michael Lavalette

 Michael Lavalette (born 1962) is a British academic specialising in social work.
-He is also a political activist (involved in the Socialist Workers Party for several decades) and local politician, elected to council seats in Preston City and Lancashire County Councils for various left-wing formations.
+He is also a political activist (involved in the Socialist Workers Party for several decades and now a member of Counterfire) and local politician, elected to council seats in Preston City and Lancashire County Councils for various left-wing formations.

 Until retirement he was the Everton Professor of Social and Community Engagement at Liverpool Hope University, formerly having worked at both Liverpool and Central Lancashire universities.
 He is now Emeritus Professor at Liverpool Hope University and a visiting professor at the University of Bethlehem and the University of West Attica, Athens.

 Academic career and social work activism

-In the 2000s, along with Chris Jones, Iain Feguson, and Laura Penketh, he was an author of the Social Work manifesto for a new engaged practice and organiser of the Liverpool and Glasgow conferences of the Social Work Action Network (SWAN), which stood in the radical social work tradition and sought to oppose managerialism and privatisation within the social work profession, and to promote social work practice based on principles of social justice.
+In the 2000s, along with Chris Jones, Iain Feguson, and Laura Penketh, he was an author of the Social Work manifesto for a new engaged practice and organiser of the Liverpool and Glasgow conferences of the Social Work Action Network (SWAN), and sought to oppose managerialism and privatisation within the social work profession, and to promote social work practice based on principles of social justice.
 At the end of 2008 the SWAN ran a campaign defending social workers in the aftermath of the Baby P tragedy.
 Shortly after, along with Iain Ferguson, he wrote a polemical pamphlet called Social Work After Baby P that included contributions from academics, practitioners and senior trade union officers.
 During the COVID pandemic, Lavalette was instrumental in setting up Social Work Action Network International (SWANI) to bring activist groups together from across the globe.

 He is the author, joint author or editor of 30 books and pamphlets.

-In March 2021 he was awarded Honorary membership of the Palestinian Writers Union in recognition of his writing on, and activism with, Palestinian groups in Britain and the West Bank.
+In March 2021 he was awarded Honorary membership of the General Union for Palestinian Writers in recognition of his writing on, and activism with, Palestinian groups in Britain and the West Bank.

-Alongside fellow left-wing academic Iain Ferguson, he was the founding editor of the academic social work journal Critical and Radical Social Work, published by Bristol University Press.
+Alongside fellow left-wing academic Iain Ferguson he was the founding editor of the academic social work journal Critical and Radical Social Work, published by Bristol University Press.
 He retired from the editorship in November 2025 after 14 years in the role.